ghga-de/ghga-metadata-schema/docs/schema_markdown/study_input_files.md

 # Slot: study_input_files

-The StudyFile associated used as an input for an entity.
+The Study File associated used as an input for an entity.

 URI: [GHGA:study_input_files](https://w3id.org/GHGA/study_input_files)